 - Learn useful and everyday vocabulary to navigate conversations

 The Mango Languages app costs $7.99 per month for access to the Swedish course.
 For access to all courses, a subscription costs $17.99 per month.
-There are discounts available for yearly subscription.
-You can test out Mango Languages by signing up for a free 14-day trial.
+There are discounts available for a yearly subscription.
+You can test Mango Languages by signing up for a free 14-day trial.

 One of the most difficult parts of learning Swedish is understanding how to use vocabulary in different contexts.
 It’s one of the more subtle aspects of language learning, but mastering it can help you sound like a native speaker.
 And Clozemaster specifically focuses on this skill.